-1.4 Boundary of the Ground
+1.4 Boundary of Ground

-The ground must be enclosed with an external boundary wall of sound construction, secure on all sides of the ground and sufficient to deter would be climbers.
-The boundary must be of sound construction of pre cast concrete, brick, breezeblock or metal cladding with steel or concrete posts and be of a minimum height of 1.83 metres as measured from outside the ground.
+The ground must be enclosed by a permanent boundary, which will prevent individuals from viewing the game from outside the ground.
+The boundary must be of sound construction, such as pre cast concrete, brick, breeze block or metal cladding with steel or concrete posts and be of a minimum height of 1.83 metres as measured from outside the ground.